“Mercury Forecast Mesa 42 degrees, Calgary 23 degrees, Edmonton 2o degrees”

 If I was on deaths row in prison my last meal request would be a full turkey dinner.
 It is my favorite meal.
 I am a traditionalist though so the standard meal is the best.
 Mashed Potatoes, Turkey, stuffing or dressing, peas , carrots, gravy and I am happy.
 You can have a few side dished but not really needed as salads, beets, pickles, cabbage rolls, corn, coleslaw, etc.

 Do you call it stuffing or dressing ?
 I believe if in the bird it should be called stuffing and if made as a side dish dressing.
 Fancy people most likely call it dressing as it sounds better.
-Similar to us have a Turkey Dinner at noon.
+Similar to us having a Turkey Dinner at noon.
 If it was later it would be a Turkey Supper.

 Thought of the Day